Why use Price off rather then a discount percentage?

 Here is how you can do this at the point of sale.
 See the diagram above where the red arrow points.
 This discount can be set up to be preset, so it is one button handling.

-Note if in changing the prices you mucked it up and want to start again, press the F7 button.
+Note that if you mucked it up by changing the prices and want to start again, press the F7 button.

 Add new comment